 - Support or problems: In some cases, new users will need to be provisioned or changed if an employee forgets a password or has a problem with their account.
 In these cases, any old accounts should be promptly removed.
 In general, unused accounts should be deleted.

 Access rights are important for managing security and compliance issues and can also make a big difference in how efficiently employees can work.
-I’ll go into more detail below on the importance of user provisioning.
+I’ll go into more detail below on the importance of user provisioning and deprovisioning.

 Why Is User Provisioning Important?